10 Signs You Have Candida Overgrowth & What To Do About It

 To successfully treat it, you need to do three things: stop the yeast overgrowth, build up the friendly bacteria, and heal your gut so that candida can no longer enter your bloodstream.

 First step: getting rid of the overgrowth, which mainly requires switching to a low-carbohydrate diet.

 Sugar is what feeds yeast.
 So start by eliminating sugar in all of its simple forms — such as candy, desserts, alcohol, and flours.
 At the same time, cut back to just 1 cup a day of the more complex carbohydrates, like grains, beans, fruit, bread, pasta, and potatoes.
-This will help prevent the candida from growing and will eventually cause it to die.
+This will remove the food source for the candida and may eventually cause it to die.